linode/docs/docs/security/firewalls/protecting-your-linode-using-tcp-wrappers.md

 ## Why use TCP wrappers?

 TCP wrappers offer less functionality than a full-blown firewall, but they can be useful by creating an additional layer of security between your server and any potential attacker.
+TCP wrappers provide logging and hostname verification in addition to access control features.
 TCP wrappers will work out-of-the-box on most Linux- and UNIX-based operating systems, which makes them extremely easy to set up.

-TCP wrappers don't just provide access control features, they also provide a logging system and hostname verification.
+### How do I know if a program will work with TCP wrappers?

 Not all services on your server will have support for TCP wrappers because the programs executable has to be compiled with the *libwrap* library.

-### How do I know if a program will work with TCP wrappers?

-Luckily, most popular services on your server have got support for TCP wrappers.
-Services like `sshd`, `ftpd` and `telnet` all support TCP wrappers.
+Common services like `sshd`, `ftpd` and `telnet` all support TCP wrappers.
 We can check whether TCP wrappers are supported by a service using this command:

     ldd /path-to-daemon | grep libwrap.so